Eshanatnight/Facial-Recognition/Readme.md

 The data set used to be in the repository, but it has been removed.
 Because of LFS issues. get it by running the command yourself.

-## Environment Setup

-We use Docker but its not required.

 ### Detect, Crop & Align with Dlib

 After creating the environment, we begin preprocessing.